2gacem7/Node.js/weather-app/README.md

-## Weather-app with request and callback
+## Weather-app

-In this project, I created a note app crud with interactive commands with the "yargs" module.
-The data was written, extracted and deleted from a json file with the "fs" module.
-For more personalized messages in the terminal, I used the "chalk" module.
+This is a weather application that interacts with APIs, I used the module "request".